cleesmith/python_learning/README.md

 > Hey, look at that, a date right there in the title.
 > Good idea, huh?
 > So much stuff on the internet does not have a date.
 > Even worse some blogs just have a month and day.
+> Guess what ... every year has the same month/day, well, except Feb.
 > How can anyone know that what they are reading is even remotely relevant.
 > Is it really that difficult to add a full date.